Emotiv/cortex-example/unity/README.md

 ## How to use
 1. Put clientId, clientSecret of your application in AppConfig.cs.
 To subscribe EEG data or inject markers to EEG data stream you need to put a PRO license at "AppLicenseId" in AppConfig.cs.
 In addition, You also can customize application name, version and TmpAppDataDir to create log directory.
-1. Make sure you have logged in via EMOTIV App, and the headset has been turned on.
+1. Make sure you have logged in via EMOTIV Launcher, and the headset has been turned on.
 1. Run the example from editor.
 The example will connect to Cortex for authorization.
-You might need to grant access right for the example via EMOTIV App at the first time.
+You might need to grant access right for the example via EMOTIV Launcher at the first time.
 After that, the example will get the token to work with Cortex.
 The token will be saved for subsequent use.
 After authorizing successfully, the example will list available headsets.
 1. At headset list screen, hit "Connect" button to connect, create a working session with that headset, and subscribe device information (Contact Quality).
 1. Please make sure the headset is at good contact quality and hit "Done" button to enter "Examples Board".